-Discover Majorca by bike
+Discover Mallorca by bike

 Mallorca is a cycling island with great routes in the mountains and on the coast.

-Cycling Island Mallorca - 8 selected routes
+Cycling island Mallorca - 8 selected routes

-Selected routes in the north of Mallorca:
+Selected cycle tours in the north of Mallorca:

 Radtour Cap Formentor